WPDevelopers/disable-comments/readme.txt

 ### Advanced Configuration

-Some of the plugin’s behaviour can be modified by site administrators and plugin/theme developers through code:
+Some of the plugin’s behavior can be modified by site administrators and plugin/theme developers through code:

 * Define `DISABLE_COMMENTS_REMOVE_COMMENTS_TEMPLATE` and set it to `false` to prevent the plugin from replacing the theme's comment template with an empty one.